zspecza/slock/readme.md

 Installation
 ============

-SlackFRP can be installed by executing the following command in a terminal:
+Slock can be installed by executing the following command in a terminal:

 ```
-npm install slack-frp --save
+npm install slock --save
 ```

 Usage
 ==========

-SlackFRP tries to be as inexplicit as possible, and as such doesn't require much of a learning curve (even if functional reactive programming, observables and EventStreams are not quite your strong point).
+Slock tries to be as inexplicit as possible, and as such doesn't require much of a learning curve (even if functional reactive programming, observables and EventStreams are not quite your strong point).